learninglab-dev/the-resources/data/work/realityLab-unity-scripting-tutorials.md

 ## Basic UI Tutorials

+**Tiniest World** -

 **[Castle in the  Sky](https://www.youtube.com/watch?v=14N5oHBaOSE&feature=youtu.be)** - Build a Unity scene fit for a monarch while getting a tour of the user interface and learning basic transform tools, camera manipulation, and how to add objects.

 ## Printing Messages
 Learn how to print messages to the console using three common forms of input.
 Useful for debugging, and as a first step / foundation for most other scripts.

 Print Message on Keyboard Press & Mouse Click
 Print Message on Collision with Object